DataIntellectTech/TorQ/docs/Processes.md

 client.
 If the query is already running on any backend servers then they cannot be timed out other than by using the standard -T flag.

-As a default, the gateway is set to only take synchronous calls with `.gw.synccallsallowed`.
-To allow asynchronous calls, edit the gateway.q file so that .gw.synccallsallowed is set to false.

 ### Synchronous Behaviour

 Prior to KDB v3.6, when using synchronous queries the gateway could only handle one query at